 Provided you heed our post-op advice to the letter, the chances of infection or excess fluid build-up are very low.
 There is a small chance of developing a hematoma (a pocket of blood under the skin)—it happens in approximately one in 100 cases.
-This is one reason we have our patients stay in New York after man boob surgery for one to three days.
+This is one reason we have our patients stay in South Florida after man boob surgery for one to three days.
 If a vessel should leak after surgery, that’s usually the time frame.
 We watch for hematomas and treat them before our patients return home.

 We emphasize how important it is for guys to wear snug compression garments around the clock, except to shower, for at least 3-4 weeks.
 Provided our patients don’t jump the gun with strenuous activity, the pressure exerted by the garments helps keep swelling and fluid build-up down.